Program of Study and Formal Academic Requirements

 The Chemical Biology Program prepares investigators with diverse backgrounds for independent research careers in which the concepts and methods of chemistry are used to solve biological problems.
 This objective is met through individually designed programs involving formal courses both in the Chemical Biology Program and in related fields, rotations in different labs, a qualifying examination, independent research, and dissertation writing.

-The program co-directors meet with each student at least two times during his or her first year to monitor progress.
+The program co-directors meet with each student at least two times during their first year to monitor progress.

 After completing the qualifying examination, students choose a dissertation advisory committee (DAC) that will annually review and advise on students’ progress toward completion of dissertation.